ilkkamtk/WSK/Week5/04-context.md

 16. If you want to automatically redirect to the same page you can use the useLocation hook in ProtectedRoute:
     ```jsx
     // ProtectedRoute.jsx
-    import { Navigate, useLocation } from 'react-router-dom';
+    import { Navigate, useLocation } from 'react-router';

     ...
     const location = useLocation();